Thomas Martin Thompson: Murder

-On September 11, 1981, Thompson and Ginger Fleischli, joined by Thompson's roommate, David Leitch, and Afshin Kashani, spent an evening in Laguna Beach, California visiting bars and smoking marijuana.
+On September 11, 1981, Thompson and Ginger Fleischli, joined by Thompson's roommate, David Leitch, Leitch's ex-wife Tracy, and Afshin Kashani, spent an evening in Laguna Beach, California visiting bars and smoking marijuana.
+Tracy and Fleischli had been roommates for two weeks.
 Fleischli was subsequently reported missing, and three days later the authorities found Fleischli's body buried in a field 10 miles from Thompson's apartment.
 The corpse had been wrapped in rope along with a sleeping bag and blanket, both taken from Thompson's apartment.
-Fleischli had been stabbed multiple times in the head, and her body and clothing showed signs of sexual assault.
+Fleischli had been stabbed multiple times in the head, and she had been sexually assaulted.
 Fleischli's blood was later found on a carpet in Thompson's apartment, approximately six feet from his bed.

 Both Thompson and Leitch were arrested several days after the murder.
 Fleischli was Leitch's former girlfriend.
 According to Thompson's account, he had consensual sex with Fleischli before he passed out.
-He said he woke up in the morning and Fleischli was gone, but her blood was on the carpet near his bed.
+He said he woke up in the morning and Fleischli was gone, but her blood was left on the carpet near his bed.
 Both men were convicted of the murder in separate trials.
 The prosecution however accused Thompson of raping and killing Fleischli.
 Crucial evidence came from two previously convicted fellow inmates, John Del Frate and Edward Fink, who claimed to have heard Thompson admit while in jail to the rape and murder.